China's parliament approves controversial Hong Kong national security law | DW | 28.05.2020

-The Chinese parliament has approved a plan for a controversial bill that threatens to limit freedoms in the semi-autonomous state.
+The Chinese parliament has approved plans for a bill that threatens to limit freedoms in the semi-autonomous state.
+The move will bypass Hong Kong's internal legislature to punish acts that subvert state power.

 China's parliament on Thursday approved plans for the controversial national security bill for Hong Kong.

-The National People's Congress (NPC), consisting of more than 2,800 delegates, voted in favour of the proposal to draft the law.
+The National People's Congress (NPC) voted overwhelmingly in favour of the proposal to draft the law, with 2,878 in favor and one against.

-The law will punish secession, subversion of state power, terrorism and acts that endanger national security.

-The NPC voted 2,878 to 1 in favour of the decision to empower its standing committee to draft the legislation.
 Six people abstained.

+The vote approves the standing committee to draft legislation to punish secession, subversion of state power, terrorism and acts that endanger national security in Hong Kong.

 Lawmakers in the Great Hall of the People erupted into sustained applause when the vote was tallied.